DMX: Don't Try to Understand: Release

 In December 2020, the film was picked up by HBO/Ringer Films and added to the Music Box series, executive produced by Bill Simmons.
 It had its world premiere at Doc NYC on November 23, 2021, and on HBO on November 25, 2021.

 Reception

 Julian Kimble of GQ called the film "a difficult watch," concluding that "DMX died trying to do right, but unable to escape demons that followed him for decades."
 Johnny Loftus of Decider wrote, "With its equal notes of resilience, chronic self-destruction, outsized talent, and a troubled personal life, DMX: Don't Try to Understand offers a compelling portrait of a rapper gone too soon."

+Several critics identified limitations in the film's execution and narrative scope.
+Writing for The Twin Geeks, Kevin Montes noted that the film's brisk runtime occasionally glossed over major career milestones, to focus heavily on his 2019 comeback tour.
+Reviewers on Letterboxd wrote that the film's production structure compromised a holistic exploration of DMX'ss life and long-term legacy.
+Critical consensus tracking on Rotten Tomatoes similarly reflected discomfort regarding the abrupt formatting changes and pacing constraints that were imposed by the broadcast runtime Also, a review from Movies Are Life suggested that the strict focus on personal struggles over his broader musical influence might alienate viewers who are not dedicated fans of hip-hop.